Joan Canning, 1st Viscountess Canning

 Joan Canning, 1st Viscountess Canning (née Scott; 1776 – 14 March 1837) was the wife of British prime minister George Canning.

 She was born in Scotland, the daughter of Major-General John Scott and Margaret Dundas.
-Her sisters were the Duchess of Portland and the Countess of Moray.
+Her sisters were Henrietta Bentinck, Duchess of Portland and Lucy, wife of Francis Stuart, 10th Earl of Moray.

 On 8 July 1800, she married George Canning in St George's, Hanover Square on Hanover Square, London, with John Hookham Frere and William Pitt the Younger as witnesses.
 They had four children: